DPack: Efficiency-Oriented Privacy Budget Scheduling: Background

-Luo \etal~\cite{privatekube} incorporated {\em privacy blocks}, i.e., data blocks with privacy budget, as a new compute resource into Kubernetes, to allocate privacy budget from these blocks to tasks that request them.
+In Luo \etal~\cite{privatekube}, we incorporated {\em privacy blocks}, i.e., data blocks with privacy budget, as a new compute resource into Kubernetes, to allocate privacy budget from these blocks to tasks that request them.
+The resulting system, which is a drop-in extension of Kubernetes, is called {\em PrivateKube}.
 To request privacy budget from a privacy block, a task $i$ sets a demand vector ($d_{i}$) of length $m$, equal to the number of blocks in the system.
 The demand vector specifies the privacy budget that task $i$ requests for each individual block in the system (with a zero demand for blocks that it is not requesting).
 If task $i$ is allocated, then its demand vector is consumed from the blocks' privacy budgets.
 When a block's privacy budget reaches zero, no more tasks can be allocated for that block and the block is removed.
 This ensures that a block of user data will not be used to extract so much information that it risks leaking information about the users.
 In this sense, each privacy block is a \emph{non-replenishable} or finite resource.
 It is therefore important to carefully allocate budget from privacy blocks across tasks, so as to pack as many tasks as possible onto the blocks available at any time.
-That's the goal of our {\em efficiency-oriented privacy scheduling}.
+That's the goal of {\em efficiency-oriented privacy scheduling} and it is in contrast (and as we shall see, at odds) with fairness-oriented scheduling, which we previously explored in PrivateKube with an algorithm called {\em DPF} (Dominating Privacy-block Fairness).
+We defer a description of DPF and the tradeoffs between fairness and efficiency in privacy scheduling until after we have formulated the efficiency-oriented privacy scheduling problem in what follows.